 (1) When requesting a hearing, or within ten (10) days following a request for hearing, the person assessed a civil penalty must admit or deny, in writing, all factual matters stated in the notice of penalty.
-Otherwise, any factual matters not denied shall be presumed admitted.
+Any factual matters not denied shall be presumed admitted.

-(2) When requesting a hearing, or within 10 days following a request for hearing, the person assessed a civil penalty shall affirmatively state, in writing, any and all claims or defenses the person may have and the reasoning in support of the claim or defense.
-Otherwise, failure to raise a claim or defense shall be presumed to be a waiver of such claim.
+(2) When requesting a hearing, or within 10 days following a request for hearing, the person assessed a civil penalty shall affirmatively state, in writing, any and all claims or defenses the person may have and the reason that supports the claim or defense.
+Failure to raise a claim or defense shall be presumed to be a waiver of such claim.

-(3) Evidence shall not be taken on any issue not raised in the notice and either the request for hearing or a subsequent statement within ten days following the request for hearing as required in sections(1) and (2) of this rule.
+(3) Evidence shall not be taken on any issue not raised in the notice and either the request for hearing or a subsequent statement within ten days following the request for hearing as required in sections (1) and (2) of this rule.